iterative/dvc.org/content/docs/user-guide/data-management/remote-storage/amazon-s3.md

 ## Custom authentication

-If you don't have the AWS CLI configured in your machine or if you want to change the auth method for some reason.
+Use these configuration options if you don't have the AWS CLI setup in your environment, if you want to override those values, or to change the auth method.

 <admon type="warn">